Digital Support for Alzheimer’s Disease Caregivers

 The number of informal caregivers who are caring for family members with Alzheimer’s Disease (AD) is rising dramatically.
 These caregivers have numerous mental and physical health problems associated with the burdens of care.
 In this project, we are developing a digital game to increase physical activity and social connections for the AD caregivers.

-This project will advance research around using health-monitoring tools, such as sensor-based physical activity trackers, to support healthy behaviors for children in low-income families.
-In comparison to the general population, low-income families face disproportionate barriers to wellness, such as persistent social stressors and limited environmental support for behavior change.
-As such, a key technical challenge is designing systems that help families learn how to overcome these barriers to physical activity.
-We work closely with families to target the application more directly at their needs, while adding features to support “experiential learning”—the idea that reflecting on concrete past experiences can help people develop insights that guide their future behavior.
-This project received 3-year grant from the National Science Foundation.
+We designed a sensor-based physical activity tracking tools to support healthy behaviors for children in low-income families.
+We work closely with families to target the application more directly at their needs while adding features to support “experiential learning”—the idea that reflecting on concrete past experiences can help people develop insights that guide their future behavior.
+This project received a 3-year grant from the National Science Foundation.

 mHealth Systematic Review

 There has been a proliferation of research examining how mobile health (mHealth) applications can encourage wellness.
 A growing focus of this work has been exploring how mHealth tools can promote healthy behaviors within vulnerable populations.
-We are conducting a systematic review of such research, examining the design and impact of mHealth tools for low-socioeconomic individuals, racial/ethnic minority groups, and persons with disabilities.
+We conducted a systematic review of such research, examining the design and impact of mHealth tools for low-socioeconomic individuals and racial/ethnic minority groups.
 Our findings highlight trends that can drive critically needed digital innovations in health promotion for populations that experience disproportionate barriers to wellness.

 - Spaceship Launch: Designing a Collaborative Exergame for Families